FAIR BOOK

 8.

-- an outdoor container (could include flowers, veggies, grasses, or grains).
+- an outdoor container (showcase heirloom and new varieties including flowers, veggies, grasses or grains).).

 Judge's Choice in Class 8 Prize: $20 Gift certificate